Daytona Tortugas: Mascot

 The team's mascot is an anthropomorphic turtle ("Tortuga") named Shelldon.
 Since his first season in 2015, "Daytona's favorite party animal" acts as the team's Goodwill Ambassador, visiting local schools and charity events when he is not performing at home games.

 Shelldon is a green and white sea turtle with a blue shell on his back, dark green spots, and an occasional backwards cap.
 He sports his white Tortuga jersey almost daily but changes into elaborate costumes for on-field skits and performances.
 Daytona Tortuga fans have learned to not get attached to any particular players, since the reward for superior play is to be taken away from Daytona and sent up to a higher farm team.
 Shelldon has been an adequate substitute to represent the team to the public and can constantly be seen tumbling, breakdancing, and generating fun around Daytona.

 Shelldon was also named the #1 Florida State League Mascot by The Athletic.

 He is also joined by Shelly, a female turtle who supports the Tortugas' involvement in the community and is Shelldon's girlfriend.
 She debuted as the second team mascot in 2018.

 Past

 Prior to becoming the Tortugas, the Daytona Cubs originally used a version of the Chicago Cubs emblem.
 In 1994, the Cubs hired Benedict Advertising, a local marketing firm, to develop a new logo.
 Benedict's design department created a bear cub wearing sunglasses and a backwards baseball cap.

 As a mascot, Cubby first appeared on the field on May 27, 1994.
 He had brown fur and wore the same style of uniform as the team, but wearing his hat backwards.

-On-Field Host

-As of the 2021 season, the team's On-field host/Master of Ceremonies is The Young Professor, Matt Graifer.
-Previously, The Professor served in that role for the National Arena League professional football team the Jacksonville Sharks for the 2018 and 2019 seasons and is also well known for his work as a local live trivia host and professional sports announcer in mixed martial arts, boxing, and professional wrestling.
-In 2021 he wore a different outfit to every single home game he attended.
-During the July 4th, 2021 game, he donned 17 different patriotic outfits and participated in 17 on-field promotions for every half inning of the game.

-Prior to 2021, the On-Field Host role was played by Jim Jaworski, team General Manager.

 Media

 Radio

-Justin Rocke, the Tortugas Director of Broadcasting and Media Relations, provides the play-by-play coverage.
+Justin Rocke, the Tortugas Director of Broadcasting and Media Relations, provided the play-by-play coverage until leaving in the 2023 Season.